Gydetti/website-virtualcounsel/README.md

     - Navigation configuration: if you decide to use `siteConfig.navLinks` or `siteConfig.footerLinks`, update `components/layout/header.tsx` and `components/layout/footer.tsx` to render from those arrays.

 ### Future AI/Developer Workflow
-1. **Init** – Populate `lib/site.config.local.ts` with your client-specific values.
+1. **Init** – Clone this repository and open `lib/site.config.local.ts` to fill in your client-specific values.
-2. **Develop** – Edit any config values as needed; the UI and scripts will update automatically.
+2. **Develop** – Edit any config or data modules as needed; the UI and scripts will update automatically.
 3. **Test** – Run `npm run build && npm run lint && npm test`; ensure zero errors and no warnings.
-4. **Deploy** – Commit and push `lib/site.config.local.ts` (now tracked) to your repository; Vercel will deploy with this config baked in.
+4. **Deploy** – Commit and push your changes (including `site.config.local.ts`) to `main`; Vercel will deploy with this config baked in.

-This approach makes client onboarding a 5-minute affair—just one config file to change, and your client's branded site is live.
+This approach makes client onboarding a 5-minute affair—just a fresh clone and one config file to change, and your client's branded site is live.
 Thank you for using this template!